-For Atlantic wolffish, the differing trends observed in the EU-Germany survey and the Greenland shrimp and fish survey can largely be explained with the difference in survey area.
-The increasing trends observed in Greenland shrimp and fish survey biomass indices are observed in divisions 1A-B, and outside the EU-Germany survey area (Fig 3).
-Therefore, the stagnant indices observed in the EU-Germany survey are likely caused by a change in distribution further north than during the 1990s.
-Length distributions in the Greenland Shrimp and fish survey consist of all sizes from 5-65 cm with a mode at 10 cm and decreasing numbers with size.
+The Greenland SFW survey biomass index has slowly increased both prior to and after the gear change in 2005 and the abundance index has gradually increased throughout the time series (disregard the two extreme outlier years 2005 and 2015) (fig 5).
+Although the gear was changed in 2005, the two separate time series seems well connected and a clear pattern of increasing abundance seems apparent (fig 5).
+The differing trends observed in the EU-Germany survey and the Greenland shrimp and fish survey can largely be explained with the difference in survey area.
+The increasing trends observed in Greenland shrimp and fish survey biomass indices are mainly observed in divisions 1A-B and outside the EU-Germany survey area (Fig 8).
+Therefore, the stagnant indices observed in the EU-Germany survey are likely caused by a change in distribution further North (1AB), than during the 1990s.
+Length distributions in the Greenland Shrimp and fish survey consist of all sizes from 5-65 cm with a mode at 10 cm and decreasing numbers with size (fig 10).